Last updated on January 19th, 2020

 Disciplined Barrage – This ability increases our Perception, which helps with Accuracy, and converts 50% of Grazes to Hits.
 This really boosts the overall performance of the Build, especially when attacking with Fists earlier in the game.

 Fighter Stances – These Stances become available at level 4 and you want to get them ASAP.
-You’ll want to use Warrior Stance when using the Blunderbusses and Cleaving Stance when fighting Unarmed.
+You’ll want to use Warrior Stance when beginning combat, and switch to Cleaving Stance when an enemy is about to fall.

 Confident Aim – This passive also helps to convert Grazes to Hits, and is excellent for early game damage until you have better Accuracy.

-Disciplined Strikes – This upgrade of Disciplined Barrage increases the likelihood that you will Crit by 25%, which helps to proc Swift Flurry in melee, but especially when using the Blunderbuss.
+Disciplined Strikes – This upgrade of Disciplined Barrage increases the likelihood that you will Crit by 25%, which helps to proc Swift Flurry in melee.
 This is one of the best ways we can increase our Crit Chance!

 Penetrating Strike – This ability is amazing for 1 Discipline.
-Not only is it a Full Attack, meaning you will strike with both Fists or Blunderbusses, but it increases the damage by 25% and adds +4 Penetration.
+Not only is it a Full Attack, meaning you will strike with both Fists or weapon, but it increases the damage by 20% and adds +3 Penetration.
 Did I mention it only costs 1 Discipline?

 Rapid Recovery – This upgrade of Constant Recovery really helps to keep you alive while in combat and is just an all around good use of an ability point on any Fighter.

-Weapon Specialization – This passive will further increase our damage with Fists and Blunderbusses so we take it when we can.
+Weapon Specialization – This passive will further increase our damage with Fists and your chosen weapon so we take it when we can.

 Conqueror Stance – This stance gives you additional Accuracy when above 75% Health which helps to increase your Crit chance.
 Get this one and use it when your guns are drawn.